U.K. police identify body of slain woman in a case that’s shocked a nation

 Adding to the shock, a Metropolitan Police officer in his 40s has been arrested on suspicion of kidnapping and murder in the case.
 He has previously had posts at Downing Street and the Palace of Westminster.

 The officer was arrested Tuesday, the Metropolitan Police said.
 He was taken to a hospital Thursday after suffering a head injury, which he sustained while alone in his cell, police said.
-He has since returned to a police station and is being held for further questioning.
+He has since been returned to a police station and is being held for further questioning.

+The police officer is also accused of exposing himself in a restaurant in south London three days before Everard went missing.

 “I know that the public feel hurt and angry about what has happened, and those are sentiments that I share personally, and I know my colleagues here at Scotland Yard and across the Met share as well,” said Metropolitan Police Assistant Commissioner Nick Ephgrave, speaking outside Scotland Yard on Friday.
+He confirmed that a body found in the woods near Ashford, a town about 60 miles southeast of London, was that of Everard.

-“I also recognize the wider concerns that have been raised, quite rightly, about the safety of women in public spaces in London and also elsewhere in the country,” he added.
+He added: “I also recognize the wider concerns that have been raised, quite rightly, about the safety of women in public spaces in London and also elsewhere in the country.”

-In the days after Everard’s disappearance, many women in Britain took to social media to share their own experiences and fears about their personal safety and walking alone.
+The case as touched a chord with women across the country, with many demanding change.
+In the days after Everard’s disappearance, women have taken to social media to share their own experiences and fears about their personal safety and walking alone.

 Caitlin Moran, an author and journalist, tweeted: “Being a woman: my “outside” day finishes at sundown.
 If I haven’t taken the dog for a walk/jogged by then, I can't.
 In the winter, it often means the choice between exercise and work.
 Today, I had to stop work at 4 to exercise.
 My husband worked until 6, and is now off for a run.”

 Writing in the Guardian, columnist Gaby Hinsliff said: “When she went missing, any woman who has ever walked home alone at night felt that grim, instinctive sense of recognition.
 Footsteps on a dark street.
-Keys gripped between your fingers.
-There but for the grace of God.
-She was a perfect stranger, someone I have never met nor had any connection with.
-But half the women I knew were sharing her image on social media feeds, willing her to make it home.”
+Keys gripped between your fingers.”

 Many women have questioned why the onus should be on them, and suggested that men could appear less intimidating if they cross the road or back off if they are walking behind a woman late at night.